Physical Education Teacher (Middle School)

 Compensation: Master teachers earn an annual salary of $125,000 with the opportunity to earn an annual bonus .
 Benefits include medical, dental, vision insurance, 403b retirement plan, STD, LTD and Life Insurance.
 Individuals in the position also receive all school vacations – approximately 10 weeks per year.

-If you or a friend is interested in applying for a teaching position at TEP, join us for an in-person information session with TEP's Principal Zeke Vanderhoek.
-Take a tour of the school and learn more about the teacher application process and what it's like to teach at TEP.
+If you or a friend is interested in applying for a teaching position at TEP, join us for a virtual information session with TEP's Senior Leaders.
+Learn more about the teacher application process and what it's like to teach at TEP.

 The first stage of the process is the application below.
 In order to be considered, you must submit an application that consists of all four components: 1 - Resume, 2 - Cover letter, 3 - Evidence of student learning, and 4 -Original Curricular tool.
 The requirements for each of the four components are specified in detail below.